19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 It is the most beautiful mosque in Jogja.

 During his reign, Sultan Agung III of Mataram built a new Royal Cemetery about 14 km south of Kota Gede near Imogiri.
-You can visit the Imogiri Royal Cemetery on a day trip from Yogyakarta.
+Read how to visit the Imogiri Royal Cemetery on a day trip from Yogyakarta.

 To get to Kotagede, take bus K2J or bus #3A from Malioboro, then walk a little bit.